synthcmas/atac-seq-project/README.md

 ####   Preprocessing
 - `chromVAR_preproc` *(boolean)*
-  Filters out low-quality peaks and cells based on coverage thresholds as in chromVAR.
+  If `TRUE`, filters out low-quality peaks and cells based on coverage thresholds as in chromVAR.

 ####   Normalization
 - `chromVAR_norm` *(boolean)*
-  Normalizes accessibility signal (e.g., read depth normalization) before correcting for GC content and PCR bias.
+  If `TRUE`, normalizes accessibility signal (e.g., read depth normalization) before correcting for GC content and PCR bias.

 ####   Bias Correction
 - `bias_correct` *(boolean)*
-  Applies bias correction for GC content and technical variability using chromVAR's strategy.
+  If `TRUE`, applies bias correction for GC content and technical variability using chromVAR's strategy.

 ####   Post-processing
 - `chromVAR_postproc` *(boolean)*
-  Removes redundant or uninformative features based on low variability or high correlation across cells in the motif activity matrix.
+  If `TRUE`, removes redundant or uninformative features based on low variability or high correlation across cells in the motif activity matrix.

-####   Clustering and Visualization
+####   Clustering
 - `chromVAR_downstream` *(boolean)*
   Applies chromVAR-style clustering pipeline:
   1. Computes a cell-by-cell similarity matrix using 1 − Pearson correlation of motif activity profiles.